 So far, I have six (soon to be seven) tattoos.
-Of these tattoos, Of those, I’ve got two (soon to be three) hand-poked masterpieces done by none other than the famed Matthew “Mattie” Elliott of Cape Town.
+Of those, I’ve got two (soon to be three) hand-poked masterpieces done by none other than the famed Matthew “Mattie” Elliott of Cape Town.

 I’m fairly new to the whole tattoo scene.
 I didn’t get my first tattoo for a long time because I was dead set on becoming a famous model with ink-less skin.
 That dream eventually has gone out the window, I was free to get as inked up as I could possibly want or dare.
 But when I got my first tattoo a couple of years ago, I was absolutely clueless as to how to care for it.
 Did I wash it?
 Should I cover it up?
 Could I sleep on it?
 Should I wear loose clothing or would tight clothing be fine?
 I had no idea about what proper aftercare etiquette looked like.